Finding better ways to provide the materials the world needs

 Year-on-year increase in contestable spend sourced from suppliers local to our operations.

 Mining and processing, by its very nature, disturbs the environment and can impact surrounding communities.
-It also delivers significant economic and social benefits, including the production of essential materials, employment, small business development, tax and royalty streams, training and skills development, and socioeconomic programmes.
+It also delivers significant economic and social benefits, including the production of essential materials, employment, small business development, tax and royalty streams, training and skills development, and socioeconomic programs.

 We recognise that while the benefits of our activities are widespread, many of the negative impacts are localised.
 Our teams work in partnership with communities to understand how our activities impact their lives, culture and heritage.
 Through meaningful engagement, we can respond to community concerns, mitigate negative impacts and optimise socioeconomic benefits.